NibbleByte/UnityAssetManagementTools/Assets/DevLocker/Tools/AssetManagement/README.md

 It gets the target GUIDs and performs text search in all project assets without actually loading them. <br />
 This is very fast for searching prefabs references in scenes as it wouldn't load the scenes themselves. <br />

-**NOTE: This tool requires your project to have "Assets Serialization Mode" set to "Force Text" in the project settings.**

-**Discontinued: there are much better tools out there that offer better features, UX and support.
-This tool was uploaded here for historical reasons.**

 ### Features:
 * Can search for sub assets (GUID + localId)
 * Can search text directly (instead of selected asset GUIDs).
 * Select what types of assets to search in.
 Can include / exclude meta files as well.
 * Replace prefab instances in found scenes with another or just remove them.
-* Select the assets in the result by type.
 * Doesn't load assets (especially scenes which is slow).

 ### Issues & Drawbacks:
-* Project needs to have "Assets Serialization Mode" set to "Force Text"
+* Project needs to have "Assets Serialization Mode" set to "Force Text" (which is always a good idea to have)
 * Doesn't work with nested prefabs.
 * No cache.
 Every search is done from scratch.
 * No recursive mode - search direct references only.